 ARGAN has reviewed the most material risks, given the likelihood of their occurrence, which could have a negative impact on its operations, financial position, performance or outlook.
-ARGAN considers that there are no material risks other than those set out in this

-Universal Registration Document.
+ARGAN considers that there are no material risks other than those set out in this Universal Registration Document.
 Risks are divided into broad categories.
 Within each category, risk factors are ranked in order of materiality (the most material risk factors are listed first).

-The risks presented in this section have been updated to reflect recent developments in the Covid-19 pandemic and, in particular, to reassess as at the date of this document the potential impacts of the current health crisis for the Company.
-However, many uncertainties remain regarding the duration, scale and effects of the crisis, making it difficult to determine the future impact of this health crisis on the Company as at the filing date for this Universal Registration Document.
+The risks presented in this section have been updated to reflect recent developments linked to the new economic environment in 2022 and to reassess the possible impacts of the current situation for the Company.
+However, many uncertainties remain regarding the duration, scale and effects of the crisis, making it difficult to determine the future impact of this economic and health crisis on the Company as at the filing date for this Universal Registration Document.